Jerry Pournelle: Pournelle's iron law of bureaucracy

-This is related to the iron law of oligarchy and to the Self-licking ice cream cone.
 His blog, "The View from Chaos Manor", often references apparent examples of the law.
 Some of Pournelle's standard themes that recur in the stories are: welfare states become self-perpetuating, building a technological society requires a strong defense and the rule of law, and "those who forget history are condemned to repeat it".

 Awards

 Pournelle never won a Hugo Award.
 He said, "Money will get you through times of no Hugos better than Hugos will get you through times of no money."
+The Mote in God's Eye and Inferno were both nominated for a Nebula Award for Best Novel in 1975.